scverse/scanpy/docs/dev/getting-set-up.md

 $ gh repo fork scverse/scanpy --clone --remote
 ```

-This will fork the repo to your github account, create a clone of the repo on your current machine, add our repository as a remote, and set the `master` development branch to track our repository.
+This will fork the repo to your github account, create a clone of the repo on your current machine, add our repository as a remote, and set the `main` development branch to track our repository.

 To do this manually, first make a fork of the repository by clicking the "fork" button on our main github package.
 Then, on your machine, run: